When Aurora reads a configuration file and finds a Job definition, it:

 If Aurora is configured to enable partition awareness, a task which is in a

-running state can transition to PARTITIONED
+running state can transition to PARTITIONED.
+This happens when the state

 of the task in Mesos becomes unknown.
 By default Aurora errs on the side of

-availability, so all tasks that transition to PARTITIONED
+availability, so all tasks that transition to PARTITIONED are immediately

-transitioned to LOST
+transitioned to LOST.

 This policy is not ideal for all types of workloads you may wish to run in